hnigam-0205/AI-Image-Generator-Using-Hugging-Face-API/README.md

     http://localhost:8080/index.html

   NOTE - Do NOT double-click index.html and open it as file:///…
-         The app must be opened via http://localhost:8080/index.html so it can commu nicate to the backend server.
+         The app must be opened via http://localhost:8080/index.html so it can communicate to the backend server.
 ```